 Code B-Uncollected Medicare tax on tips.
 Show the employee Medicare tax or RRTA Medicare tax on tips that you could not collect because the employee did not have enough funds from which to deduct it.
-Do not include this amount in hox 6
+Do not include this amount in box 6.

 Code C-Taxable cost of group-term life insurance over \$50,000.
 Show the taxable cost of group-term life insurance coverage over \$50,000 provided to your employee (including a former employee).
-See Group-term life insurance on page 5.
+See Group-term life insurance on page 6.
 Also include this amount in boxes 1, 3 (up to the social security wage base), and 5.

-Codes D through H and S. Use these codes to show deferrals made to the plans listed.
+Codes D through H, S, Y, AA, and BB.
+Use these codes to show elective deferrals and designated Roth contributions made to the plans listed.
 Do not report amounts for other types of plans.
 See below for an example of reporting elective deferrals to a section 401(k) plan.

-The amount reported as elective deferrals is only the part of the employee's salary (or other compensation) that he or she did not receive because of the deferrals.
-Only elective deferrals should be reported in box 12 for all coded plans, except, when using code G for section 457(b) plans, include both elective and nonelective deferrals.
+The amount reported as elective deferrals and designated Roth contributions is only the part of the employee's salary (or other compensation) that he or she did not receive because of the deferrals or designated Roth contributions.
+Only elective deferrals and designated Roth contributions should be reported in box 12 for all coded plans; except, when using code G for section 457(b) plans, include both elective and nonelective deferrals.

-For employees who were 50 years of age or older at any time during the year and made "catch-up" contributions, report the elective deferrals and the "catch-up" contributions as a single sum in box 12 using the appropriate code.
+For employees who were 50 years of age or older at any time during the year and made elective deferral and/or designated Roth "catch-up" contributions, report the elective deferrals and the elective deferral "catch-up" contributions as a single sum in box 12 using the appropriate code, and the designated Roth contributions and designated Roth "catch-up" contributions as a single sum in box 12 using the appropriate code.

-If any elective deferrals, salary reduction amounts, or nonelective contributions to a section 457(b) plan during the year are makeup amounts under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) for a prior year, you must enter the prior year contributions separately.
+If any elective deferrals, salary reduction amounts, or nonelective contributions to a section 457(b) plan during the year are makeup amounts under the

+Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) for a prior year, you must enter the prior year contributions separately.
 Beginning with the earliest year, enter the code, the year, and the amount.
-For example, elective deferrals under USERRA to a section 401(k) plan are reported in box 12 as follows:
+For example, elective deferrals of \$2,250 for 2004 and \$1,250 for 2005 under USERRA to a section 401(k) plan are reported in box 12 as follows:

-D 02 2250.00, D 03 1250.00.
-The 2004 contribution does not require a year designation; enter it as D 7000.00.
+D 04 2250.00, D 05 1250.00.
+The 2006 contribution of \$7,000 does not require a year designation; enter it as D 7000.00.
 Report the code (and year for prior year USERRA contributions) to the left of the vertical line in boxes 12a-d.